jenstornell/install-vue3-yarn-tailwind/README.md

 ## Setup

 1. Install NodeJS
+2. Install Yarn
-1. Go to a folder with the terminal
+3. Go to a folder with the terminal

 ## Install Vue